 - Place the summer squash in a bowl and toss with 2 tablespoons of the olive oil and ¼ teaspoon of the salt until well coated.

-- Place the red onion in another bowl and toss with 1 tablespoon of the olive oil and ¼ teaspoon of the salt until well coated.
+- Put the red onion in another bowl and toss with 1 tablespoon of the olive oil and ¼ teaspoon of the salt until well coated.

-- Place the tomatoes in a third bowl and toss with 1 tablespoon of the olive oil and ¼ teaspoon of the salt until well coated.
+- Add the tomatoes to a third bowl and toss with 1 tablespoon of the olive oil and ¼ teaspoon of the salt until well coated.

-- Warm the pitas on the grill, about 3 minutes each side.
-Remove pita from the heat and slather each with about ⅓ cup hummus.
+- Warm the pitas on the grill for about 3 minutes on each side.
+Remove the pitas from the heat and slather each with about ⅓ cup of the hummus.

-- Top with grilled summer squash, tomatoes and onions.
+- Top each pita pizza with grilled summer squash, tomatoes and onions.
 If desired, season with additional salt and/or pepper, to taste.
-Cut into 8 pieces and enjoy.
+Cut each pita pizza into 8 slices.